moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## ANNOUNCE {#message-announce}

-The publisher advertises the tracks via the `ANNOUNCE` control message.
-The `ANNOUNCE` message allows discovery of tracks being published by a publisher and verify publisher's authorization for all the tracks sharing the announced namespace.
+The publisher sends the ANNOUNCE control message to advertise where the receiver can route SUBSCRIBE REQUESTs for tracks within the announced Track Namespace.
+The receiver verifies the publisher is authorized to publish tracks under this namespace.

 ~~~
 ANNOUNCE Message {